 Bloodbuy is a Dallas, Texas-based healthcare information technology company whose cloud-based technologies connect hospitals and blood centers to ensure the efficient distribution of lifesaving blood products to patients in need.
-By providing seamless access to a diversified base of industry-leading blood centers, Bloodbuy ensures that hospitals avoid overpaying for blood products or encountering supply shortages.
+By providing seamless access to a diversified base of industry-leading blood centers, Bloodbuy ensures that hospitals avoid encountering supply shortages or overpaying for blood products.
 At the same time, Bloodbuy enables blood centers to reach and serve a broader base of hospitals and blood centers across the country; thereby increasing inventory turns, reducing blood wastage, and accelerating growth in this challenging environment.

 By doing so, Bloodbuy's cloud-based network facilitates significantly enhanced interconnectivity and information exchange, which drive greater systemic efficiency within the vein-to-vein ecosystem.
 We are committed to enhancing patient outcomes, lowering care delivery cost, and improving operational efficiency within this mission-critical healthcare vertical by equipping organizations with easy-to-use and implement, cloud-based technology.